Skip to content

 Special features

-The course responds to how museum and heritage practice is changing and the demands and expectations this places on the workforce and its development.
-We are helping students to develop key personal qualities required of the museums and heritage workforce of today and tomorrow, combining core skills training with imaginative creative practice and risk-taking, all within a supportive environment.
-The course is therefore highly collaborative and delivered with museum and heritage organisations and professionals.
+The course responds to contemporary critical issues and focuses on how museum and heritage practice is changing, reflecting on the demands and expectations that this places on the workforce and its development.
+We help students to develop key personal qualities required of the cultural sector workforce of today and tomorrow, combining core skills training with imaginative creative practice and risk-taking.
+The course offers a supportive environment for students to explore their own passions and aspirations, helping them to develop their confidence and critical understanding of cultural practice and application.
+The course is highly collaborative, promoting strong partnerships with museums and heritage organisations and addressing the future needs of the heritage sector and beyond.

 Introduction to critical issues in museum and heritage development (20 credits)

 This module establishes museum and heritage studies as both a creative practice and academic field.
-It offers you a critical introduction to themes, language, and theoretical concepts, serving as a foundation for diverse academic backgrounds.
-You will delve into historical and contemporary roles of museums and heritage organizations, addressing core concepts and fostering critical analysis.
+It offers you a critical introduction to themes, language, and theoretical concepts, serving as a foundation for students from diverse academic backgrounds.
+You will delve into historical and contemporary roles of museums and heritage organisations exploring narratives linked to collection, interpretation and representation in creative and scholarly ways.

 Global heritage management (20 credits)

-Examine the documentation, categorization, safeguarding, and development of tangible, natural, and intangible heritage on an international scale.
+Examine the documentation, categorisation, safeguarding, and development of tangible, natural, and intangible heritage at international level, providing you with the professional skills demanded by international heritage organisations.
 You will analyse various frameworks, networks, and concepts, including UNESCO designations and explore alternative approaches to heritage management, acknowledging diverse perspectives beyond Western values.

 Creative museum practice (20 credits)